Explore-Science/VWM_Experiments/README.md

 ## 🔗 Contributing and Contact

-If you're interested in collaborations, have questions, or want to share your thoughts, you can learn more at [explorescience.ai](https://explorescience.ai), join the conversation on X [@ExScienceAI](https://x.com/ExScienceAI), or send us an [email](hello@explorescience.ai).
+If you're interested in collaborations, have questions, or want to share your thoughts, you can learn more at [explorescience.ai](https://explorescience.ai), join the conversation on X [@ExScienceAI](https://x.com/ExScienceAI), or send us an email at hello@explorescience.ai.

 ---